SulmanK/MLalgos/README.md

 # MLalgos
-Implementation of classical ML algorithms using numpy in Python.
+My implementations of classical ML algorithms using only numpy.
+I have created simple dashboards for educative purposes and shared them using streamlit.